SelenaChen123/MicronautDemo/README.md

 # MicronautDemo

-Demo to test the implementation and deployment of a Micronaut application
+This is a demo to test the implementation and deployment of a Micronaut application.